dalek-cryptography/bulletproofs/README.md

 ## Comparative Performance

-The following table gives comparative timings for proving and verification of a 64-bit rangeproof on an i7-7800X with Turbo Boost disabled.
+The following table gives comparative timings for proving and verification of a 64-bit rangeproof on an Intel Skylake-X i7-7800X (@3.5GHz, Turbo Boost disabled).
 Times are in microseconds (lower is better), with the relative speed compared to the fastest implementation.

 | Implementation | Group            | Proving (μs) |       rel | Verification (μs) |       rel |
 |----------------|------------------|-------------:|----------:|------------------:|----------:|